ArduPilot/ardupilot_wiki/common/source/docs/common-msp-osd-overview-4.2.rst

 The SD fonts position are set on a 30x16 X/Y position grid as normal, the HD use a 50x18 grid.

-Sets of fonts converted from ArduPilots standard font sets are provided on the msp-osd module site, but an additional SD/HD sets with color icons will be available by ArduPilot.
-Check back here for links in the future.
+Sets of fonts converted from ArduPilots standard font sets are provided on the msp-osd module site, but an additional SD/HD sets with color icons are available `here <https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_OSD/fonts/HDFonts>`__

 Testing OSD with SITL